- Future Students

 Community Indicators Initiative:

-The Institute has co-developed and currently manages seven Community Indicators Projects: The Community Indicators Initiative of Spokane, Walla Walla Trends, Chelan Douglas Trends, Northeast Washington Trends, Walla Walla Regional Vital Signs, Grant County Trends and Priority Spokane.
+The Institute has co-developed and currently manages seven Community Indicators Projects: The Community Indicators Initiative of Spokane, Walla Walla Trends, Chelan Douglas Trends, Northeast Washington Trends, Walla Walla Regional Vital Signs, Grant County Trends, Priority Spokane and Benton Franklin Trends.
 The vision for these projects is to create a healthy, vibrant community by making local data available in several key areas including: culture & recreation, demographics, economic vitality, education, the environment, health, housing & transportation, and public safety.

 The Community Indicators Initiative of Spokane website is a resource for the Spokane County community.
 It was formed by a group of local organizations in response to a need for data-driven decision-making.
 Founding members include the City of Spokane, The Lands Council, New Priorities Foundation, Spokane County United Way, Spokane Regional Health District, and the Institute at EWU.